AliOKeeffe/word-Py/README.md

 ### Resources Used
 - [W3Schools](https://www.w3schools.com/)
 - [Stack Overflow](https://stackoverflow.com/)
+- [Count occurances of a character in a string](https://stackoverflow.com/questions/1155617/count-the-number-of-occurrences-of-a-character-in-a-string) - I read about the Collections Counter method in this post.
 - [How to set up environment variables in GitPod](https://code-institute-room.slack.com/archives/CP07TN38Q/p1576743956008500) - This post from anna_ci in the Code Institute slack channel was very informative and enabled me to set up my environment variables correctly for my API key.
 - [ASCII Art](https://www.asciiart.eu/art-and-design/borders) - I used this ASCII art for the border around the instructions.
 - [How to get current date and time in Python](https://www.programiz.com/python-programming/datetime/current-datetime) - I used this article to learn about the strftime() method when getting the date for my leaderboard.